iceye-ltd/product-documentation/docs/productguide/ordering.md

 If the defects are found during the detailed manual Quality Control steps, ICEYE will attempt to correct and redeliver the data to your SFTP folder as soon as possible.
 The most common type of defects that are detected and corrected in during Quality Control are geolocation inaccuracies.
 When performing Quality Control, sometimes ICEYE will have access to more refined satellite telemetry and orbit information that allows us to improve the geolocation accuracy.
 In such cases, the SAR data will reprocessed to improve its geolocation accuracy and will be redelivered to you.

 #### Delivery service level
 Automatic delivery, quality control and redelivery (if required) will be completed within 8 hours of the data being acquired.
-ICEYE offers faster delivery times for customers that require near-real-time data.
+ICEYE will soon offer faster delivery times for customers that require near-real-time data.
 New customers receive instructions from the Customer Operations and Satellite Planning team on how to access your SFTP account.
 Through the SFTP server, you will have access to download all of your SAR data.
 You will receive a notification (via email) every time data from a new acquisition has been added to your SFTP account and is ready for you to download.

 !!! info
     Images are stored in your SFTP account for a period of 30 days.